 Heat dissipation can at this point be helped by:

 - Slightly uncovering the child.
 This improves the efficiency of heat radiation.

 - Wash with lukewarm, wet washcloths as follows:

-- moisten a washcloth with lukewarm-warm (37-39 °C) water, which may have some fresh lemon juice in it,
+- moisten a washcloth or sponge with lukewarm-warm (37-39 °C) water, which may have some fresh lemon juice in it,

 - wipe off warm limbs (arms, calves), forehead,

 - either allow the liquid to evaporate or wipe dry after a few minutes.

 - Lukewarm wet leg compress can be done as follows: